China reports first human case of H10N3 bird flu: how dangerous is it?

 Avian flu is a highly infectious type of influenza virus that infects birds, but certain strains have mutated and now have the ability to cause severe respiratory disease in humans.
-These include the H5N1 and H7N9 viruses, which both originated in China and have killed hundreds of people and millions of birds over the last two decades.
+These include the H5N1 and H7N9 viruses, which both originated in China and have killed hundreds of people and millions of birds since the late 1990s.

 Like any other type of flu, early symptoms include a cough, runny nose, high temperature and aching muscles.
-“Within days, potentially fatal complications such as acute respiratory distress syndrome and multiple organ failure may develop," says the NHS.
+“Within days of symptoms appearing, it’s possible to develop more severe complications such as pneumonia and acute respiratory distress syndrome,” says the NHS.

 How does it spread?

 Bird flu is typically spread through direct contact with infected birds, their droppings or secretions from their eyes or mouth, but there is no evidence that disease can be spread by properly cooked meat.
-Human-to-human contact is possible but extremely rare, according to the World Health Organization.
+Human-to-human contact is possible but extremely rare, according to the WHO.